-This element holds the result of applying a Rule from the benchmark to a target system or component of a target system.
+This element holds the result of applying a Rule from the Benchmark to a target system or component of a target system.
 It may only appear as the child of a TestResult element.

+Content: elements

-Content: elements Cardinality: 0-n
+Cardinality: 0-n

+Parent Elements: TestResult

-Attributes: idref, role, time, severity, version
+Attributes: idref, role, time, severity, version, weight

 Child Elements: result, override, ident, message, instance, fix, check

-The idref property of a rule-result element must refer to a Rule element in the Benchmark.
-The result child element expresses the result (pass, fail, error, etc..) of applying the Rule to the target system.
+The 'idref' attribute of a rule-result element must refer to a Rule element in the Benchmark.
+The result child element expresses the result (pass, fail, error, etc.) of applying the Rule to the target system.
 If the Rule is multiply instantiated, the instance elements indicate the particular system component.
 If present, the override element provides information about a human override of a computed result status value.